 Make your own!

 You don’t need to know how to use Illustrator to create your own monogram.
-Here are two resources that don’t require any technical knowledge:
+Here are three resources that don’t require any technical knowledge:

 Share your favorite monogram with me on Twitter, or drop me a note in the comments 🙏